hannahyklee/hannahyklee.github.io/docs/research.md

 ### Deepfake Detection

-In 2024, I worked at [TrueMedia.org](https://www.truemedia.org) as a researcher and engineer, first as part of work completed for my masters degree at UW and later as an intern.
-Our work focused on detecting fake media and I worked specifically on detecting fake images -- my masters thesis was *Identifying Modern Deepfakes: Bringing Fake Image Detection into the Wild*, advised by professor and founder of TrueMedia.org, Oren Etzioni.
+In 2024, I worked at [TrueMedia.org](https://www.truemedia.org) as a researcher and engineer, first as part of my masters degree at UW and then continuing on as an intern.
+Our work focused on detecting fake media, and I specifically worked on detecting fake images -- my masters thesis was *Identifying Modern Deepfakes: Bringing Fake Image Detection into the Wild*, advised by professor and founder of TrueMedia.org, Oren Etzioni.

 [The Tug-of-War Between Deepfake Generation and Detection](https://arxiv.org/abs/2407.06174).
 **Hannah Lee**, Changyeon Lee, Kevin Farhat, Lin Qiu, Steve Geluso, Aerin Kim, Oren Etzioni.